-As a general rule, Service Experts’ NATE-certified service technicians recommend checking your filter monthly, especially during the winter season.
-If the filter appears dirty, you should replace it.
-Additionally, if you have pets in your home, consider replacing your filter more often as a result of pet dander.
-And if you have someone in the home that suffers from allergies or asthma, replacing your air filter more often will help to ease those symptoms.
+As a general rule, Service Experts’ ACE-certified service technicians recommend checking your filter monthly, especially during the winter season.
+If the filter looks dirty, you should replace it.
+Additionally, if you have pets in your home, think about replacing your filter more often as a result of pet dander.
+And if you have someone in the home that suffers from allergies or asthma, replacing your air filter more frequently will help to ease those symptoms.
 At a minimum, you should change the filter every three months.

 Changing out your air filter is a fairly simple job that many homeowners choose to handle on their own.
 In many cases, the difficulty comes in realizing the importance of the task and making it a priority.